It may be a small country, but there are plenty of things to do in Kosovo, from seeing ancient churches and mosques to

-Kosovo is not a country that you automatically think of when you’re trying to come up with another Balkan bucket list location.
-The thing is, though, if you avoid this beautiful country, you’re actually really missing out!
+Kosovo is not a country that you automatically think of when trying to come up with another Balkan bucket list location.
+The thing is, though, if you avoid this beautiful country, you’re missing out!

-Kosovo is well known for the Kosovo War of 1998 and 1999, but putting the sad part of Kosovo’s history aside, you should know that things have changed.
-Unfortunate historic events shouldn’t define a country, after all.
+Kosovo is well known for the Kosovo War of 1998 and 1999, but putting that sad part of Kosovo’s history aside, you should know that things have changed.
+Unfortunate historical events shouldn’t define a country, after all.

-While once a war-torn part of the globe, Kosovo is now a very safe country for tourists and welcomes more and more visitors every single year.
+While once a war-torn part of the globe, Kosovo is now a very safe country for tourists and welcomes more and more visitors every year.
 Will you be one of them?

-Pristina, the capital city, is a great place to visit and is home to a huge amount of old versus new, as well as many Kosovo attractions in general.
+Pristina, the capital city, is a great place to visit and is home to a huge amount of old versus new and many Kosovo attractions in general.
 You can easily walk around the city and explore without even needing to use public transport, and there are plenty of great accommodations to choose from!

-Because it’s quite likely that you don’t really know that much about what to do in Kosovo, let’s give you the low down, before letting you in on some of the best things to do when you visit Kosovo.
+Because it’s quite likely that you don’t know that much about what to do in Kosovo, let’s give you the low down before letting you in on some of the best things to do when you visit Kosovo.

 How To Get To Kosovo

 Pristina International Airport is the only international airport in Kosovo.
 So, that means you need to visit the capital as part of your stay.

 There are countless flights every day to and from major cities in Europe, but you could also enter Kosovo via a land border from another Balkan country.

 Do you know what language they speak in Kosovo?
 The official answer is Serbian and Albanian, with differences as you travel across the country.
 Having said that, English is widely spoken in key tourist hot spots.

 If you intend to drive, you’ll pass some fantastic scenery, and driving around the Balkans, in general, is a great idea.
 This way, you avoid the not-so-on-time public transport options.